simnibs/simnibs/docs/documentation/sim_struct/electrode.rst

   * **Description**: Size of the electrode along the *x* and *y* directions of the electrode axes, in mm.
   * **Example**: *Python/MATLAB*

-    To reproduce :download:`this electrode <../../images/electrode_axis.png>`, you can use
+    To reproduce the electrode in the image shown above, you can use

     .. code-block:: python